 The leasing market during the third quarter of 2014 was featured by a decrease in the number of concluded contracts if compared to the previous quarter, as well as a decrease in their value.
-Comparative data in relation to the previous quarter of the same year indicate a consistent trend in movements of economic activity in Montenegro during the period of the second guarter, i.e. primarily the orientation of the economic potential to the tourism industry.
+Comparative data in relation to the previous quarter of the same year indicate a consistent trend in movements of economic activity in Montenegro during the period of the second quarter, i.e. primarily the orientation of the economic potential to the tourism industry.
 Therefore, the end of the tourist season had resulted in a reduction in conclusion of new placements of the leasing companies.

-Ms Jelena Jovetić, MSc Head of the Sector for Business Environment Improvement Ministry of Finance of Montenegro
+Ms Jelena Jovetić, MSc Head of the Sector for Business Environment Improvement